- 6 pounds tomatoes

 - Extra-virgin olive oil

 Light a grill or preheat a grill pan.
-Brush the eggplant slices dry with paper towels and brush with olive oil.
-Grill the eggplant over moderate heat, turning once, until tender and lightly charred, about 6 minutes.
-Transfer the eggplant to a platter and let cool.
+Brush the eggplant slices with oil and grill over moderately high heat, turning once, until tender and lightly charred, about 4 minutes per batch.
+Transfer the eggplant to a work surface and season with salt and pepper.

 Preheat the oven to 350°.
 In a large bowl, combine the rice with 2 cups of the tomato sauce.
 Fold in the mozzarella, chopped basil and 1 cup of the Parmesan.
 Season the filling with salt and pepper.

 Spread 3/4 cup of the tomato sauce in the bottom of each of two 9-by-13-inch baking dishes.
 Dollop 2 tablespoons of the rice filling near one end of each eggplant slice and roll into a tight cylinder; arrange in the prepared baking dishes.
 Spoon 1 cup of the tomato sauce over the involtini in each baking dish and top with the remaining 1/2 cup of Parmesan.
 Bake the involtini until the filling is hot and the sauce is just bubbling, 15 to 20 minutes.
 Let stand for 5 minutes before serving.

 The tomato sauce can be refrigerated for up to 3 days; the grilled eggplant can be refrigerated overnight.